 We are now opposite the Old Baptist Chapel in South Street at 39 South Street.

 Born on November 12th 1812, James Hithersay was the son of framework knitter Benjamin and Martha (nee Orchard).
-After his marriage in 1834 to Ann (nee Bancroft), daughter of Joseph and Elizabeth (nee Kirkby), he worked for a time as a lacemaker in Radford before returning to trade in South Street as a grocer.
+After his marriage on September 29th, 1834 to Ann (nee Bancroft), daughter of Joseph and Elizabeth (nee Kirkby), he worked for a time as a lacemaker in Radford before returning to trade in South Street as a grocer.
 Ann died on August 3rd, 1863, aged 54.

 Adeline writes that “Mrs. Hithersay was the second wife, she was a Scotch lady, a Miss Anderson, sister to one of the Baptist ministers.

 This family were attendants at the South Street Baptist Chapel.

 My father occasionally preached in the Chapel, and I used to go with him.
-After the service we would go across the street to Mr. James Hithersay’s house, and spend a little time with him, his wife and family.
+After the service we would go across the street to Mr. James Hithersay’s house, and spend a little time with him, his wife and family”.

 James Hithersay senior retired from the grocery trade in June 1879 when he sold his stock and copyhold premises in South Street and went to live at Lilac Grove in Beeston.
 The South Street shop was sold with living accommodation, gardens, warehouses and outbuildings.
 There was also an adjoining house with outbuildings included.
 The whole lot had a frontage to the street of 56 feet, was just over a quarter of an acre and had the advantage of extending right through to Albert Street.